Acné et soleil : comment éviter l'effet rebond à la rentrée ?

 Chloé Mensah CHLOÉ MENSAH

-If the sun goes hand in hand with smoother, blemish-free skin, this skin improvement is often only ephemeral, to the great dismay of acne-prone skin.
-Behind this phenomenon lies what is called the rebound effect .
-Let's sort out fact from fiction to better understand how to take care of your acne-prone skin during the summer and avoid the return of imperfections at the start of the school year.
+While sunshine often leads to smoother, blemish-free skin, this improvement is frequently short-lived, much to the dismay of those with acne-prone skin.
+Behind this phenomenon lies what's known as the rebound effect .
+Let's separate fact from fiction to better understand how to care for acne-prone skin during the summer and prevent blemishes from returning in the fall.

 What effects does the sun have on acne-prone skin?

-Although the sun seems to be beneficial for soothing skin conditions such as acne, eczema or psoriasis thanks to its anti-inflammatory action, its effect is only short-lived.
-Before going any further, let’s explore the “false” benefits of the sun on the skin:
+While sunlight may seem beneficial for soothing skin conditions like acne, eczema, or psoriasis thanks to its anti-inflammatory properties, its effect is only short-lived.
+Before going any further, let's explore the "false" benefits of sunlight on the skin:

-• Smoother skin : to protect itself from UV rays, the skin will thicken and give the impression that acne is disappearing, giving the illusion of momentarily smoother skin.
+• Smoother skin : to protect itself from UV rays, the skin will thicken and give the impression that acne disappears by giving the illusion of smoother skin momentarily.

-• Less oily skin: exposure to the sun can give the impression that our skin is less oily but it is actually a defense reaction of the skin against dehydration caused by intense heat, leading to an overproduction of sebum by the sebaceous gland to compensate for this loss of hydration.
+• Less oily skin: sun exposure may give the impression that our skin is less oily, but this is actually a defense reaction of the skin against dehydration caused by intense heat, leading to an overproduction of sebum by the sebaceous gland to compensate for this loss of hydration.

-• Less visible blemishes and scars : Sun exposure can sometimes cause scars to turn brown, making them less visible with tanning.
-This is explained by the increased production of melanin by the skin to protect itself from UV rays, the pigment responsible for tanning the skin.
+• Imperfections and scars less visible : Sun exposure can sometimes cause scars to darken, making them less noticeable with a tan.
+This is due to the skin 's increased production of melanin , the pigment responsible for tanning, as a way to protect itself from UV rays.
 This is called hyperpigmentation .

-This temporary improvement in the skin results in a phenomenon called the rebound effect .
+This temporary improvement in the skin leads to a phenomenon called the rebound effect .

-To learn more: know everything about the benefits and risks of exposure to the sun .
+To learn more: everything you need to know about the benefits and risks of sun exposure .

 What is the rebound effect?

-If we all love to laze in the sun to show off a pretty tanned complexion and peachy skin during the summer season, the sun can also have unpleasant surprises in store for acne-prone skin .
-Indeed, the appearance of the skin seems to improve because the sun dries the spots and thickens the epidermis but make no mistake, these effects are only short-lived and lead to an increase in skin rashes at the end of the period. 'summer.
-This is called the rebound effect .
+While we all love basking in the sun to achieve a beautiful tan and a peachy complexion during the summer months, the sun can also hold some unpleasant surprises for acne-prone skin .
+Indeed, the skin's appearance may seem to improve as the sun dries out blemishes and thickens the epidermis, but don't be fooled—these effects are only temporary and lead to a resurgence of breakouts at the end of summer.
+This is what's known as the rebound effect .

 Does the sun cause acne breakouts?

-The thickening of the skin after sun exposure leads to obstruction of the pores and pilosebaceous follicles, creating excess sebum which cannot be properly evacuated.
-This excess sebum leads to the development of the P.acnes bacteria , via the digestion of sebum triglycerides, which can lead to skin inflammation , as well as the formation of blackheads and microcysts .
+The thickening of the skin after sun exposure leads to a blockage of pores and pilosebaceous follicles, creating an excess of sebum that cannot be properly eliminated.
+This excess sebum allows the bacteria P. acnes to proliferate, through the digestion of sebum triglycerides, potentially leading to skin inflammation , as well as the formation of blackheads and microcysts .

-When the skin becomes thinner again at the start of the school year, significant outbreaks of spots can occur and as soon as the tan fades, the latter then become more prominent, while the unprotected scars remain marked by pronounced hyperpigmentation , due to the production of melanin by the skin to protect itself from the sun.
-Additionally, the skin may become drier and itchy due to irritation caused by UV rays.
+When skin becomes thinner again after the summer break, significant acne flare-ups can occur, and as soon as the tan fades, these breakouts become more pronounced.
+Meanwhile, unprotected scars remain marked by significant hyperpigmentation due to the skin's production of melanin to protect itself from the sun.
+Furthermore, the skin can become drier and itchy due to irritation caused by UV rays.

-To better understand, here is an explanatory diagram of the inflammatory process of the rebound effect of acne after exposure to the sun:
+To better understand, here is a diagram explaining the inflammatory process of the rebound effect of acne after sun exposure:

 Legend

-1. Hyperkeratinization : the skin is harder and thickens to protect itself from UV rays.
+1. Hyperkeratinization : the skin becomes harder and thicker to protect itself from UV rays.

-2. The increased production of sebum by the sebaceous gland blocks the pores and makes it difficult to drain the serum.
+2. Increased sebum production by the sebaceous gland blocks pores and makes it difficult for serum to be evacuated.

-3. The multiplication of the bacteria P. Acnes , digesting the tryglicerides of sebum, it secretes pro-inflammatory substances
+3. The multiplication of the P. acnes bacterium , digesting the triglycerides in sebum, secretes pro-inflammatory substances.

-4. Hyperpigmentation : The skin produces more melanin to protect itself from UV rays and colors scars
+4. Hyperpigmentation : The skin produces more melanin to protect itself from UV rays, which colors the scars.

 How to avoid the rebound effect of acne?

-To avoid the return of imperfections after summer, here are the right actions to adopt to keep your skin glowing all year round:
+To avoid the return of imperfections after summer, here are the right steps to take to keep your skin radiant all year round:

 Before and during the exhibition

-• Use a broad-spectrum sunscreen daily with an SPF adapted to your skin type and non-comedogenic , meaning it does not clog pores, particularly for acne-prone skin.
-During the summer, remember to reapply every two hours, especially after swimming or sweating.
-These actions will limit premature aging of the skin but also prevent hyperpigmentation of scars.
+• Use a broad-spectrum sunscreen daily with an SPF suited to your skin type and that is non-comedogenic , meaning it won't clog pores, especially if you have acne-prone skin.
+During the summer, remember to reapply every two hours, particularly after swimming or sweating.
+These steps will help limit premature skin aging and prevent hyperpigmentation of scars.

-• Avoid exposure during the hottest hours of the day, that is, between 10 a.m. and 4 p.m., and seek shade periodically to limit your direct exposure to the sun.
+• Avoid exposing yourself during the hottest hours of the day, i.e. between 10 a.m. and 4 p.m., and seek shade periodically to limit your direct sun exposure.

-• Use protective clothing and accessories such as sunglasses, wide-brimmed hats and long-sleeved shirts.
+• Use protective clothing and accessories such as sunglasses, wide-brimmed hats, or long-sleeved shirts.

-• Opt for natural makeup using light-textured cosmetics and remember to remove makeup and cleanse your face every evening to remove impurities and avoid clogging pores.
+• Opt for natural makeup by using lightweight cosmetics and remember to remove your makeup and cleanse your face every night to remove impurities and avoid clogging pores.

 • Be careful with medications!
-Indeed, many anti-acne treatments, notably cyclin or retinoid antibiotics, are photosensitizing .
-If exposed to the sun, they can trigger skin rashes or allergic reactions.
-However, in most cases, it is not a question of stopping the treatment but of applying it preferably in the evening.
+Many acne treatments, especially tetracycline and retinoid antibiotics, are photosensitizing .
+Sun exposure can trigger rashes or allergic reactions.
+However, in most cases, it's not necessary to stop the treatment but rather to apply it preferably in the evening.

-• Prepare your skin before exposure with our sugar-free Sun Gummies, enriched with beta-carotene , tyrosine and antioxidants , for a extremely effective 3-in-1 action .
-You can also combine them with the Hydration & clear skin treatment in the Solar Beauty Pack for tanned and protected skin all summer long.
+• Prepare your skin before sun exposure with our sugar-free sun gummies , enriched with beta-carotene , tyrosine and antioxidants , for a remarkably effective 3-in-1 action .

 After the exhibition

-• Apply a soothing after-sun containing aloe vera or witch hazel to calm inflammation, reduce redness and deeply hydrate your skin.
+• Apply a soothing after-sun lotion containing aloe vera or witch hazel to calm inflammation, reduce redness and deeply moisturize your skin.

-• Exfoliate your skin regularly : prefer gentle exfoliations based on fruit acids (AHA), which are less aggressive for the skin than coarse scrubs, such as sugar, which risk “scratching” your epidermis.
+• Exfoliate your skin regularly : opt for gentle exfoliants based on fruit acids (AHAs), which are less aggressive on the skin than coarse scrubs, such as sugar, which risk “scratching” your epidermis.

 • Avoid products containing alcohol , perfumes, or any other toxins that could worsen the rebound effect.

-• Avoid touching your blemishes to avoid scarring.
-Instead, apply anti-acne treatments to the affected area, such as an azelaic acid-based serum in the morning, to reduce the formation of spots.
+• Avoid touching your blemishes to prevent scarring.
+Instead, apply anti-acne treatments to the affected area, such as an azelaic acid serum in the morning, to reduce breakouts.

-• If acne persists, do not hesitate to consult a health professional, such as a dermatologist , who will be able to help you overcome your imperfections.
+• If acne persists, do not hesitate to consult a healthcare professional, such as a dermatologist , who will be able to help you overcome your imperfections.

 Chloé Mensah